Homemade yogurt

 Method 2: Electric Pressure Cooker

 After years of making yogurt on the stove, we bought an Instant Pot model with a yogurt setting.
 No thermometer or thermos is needed with this method.
-You won’t bring the milk to pressure so it’s simpler to use a standard pot lid; Instant Pot sells a glass lid, but anything that fits is fine.
+You won’t bring the milk to pressure so it’s a little simpler to use a standard pot lid; Instant Pot sells a glass lid, but the standard lid or anything else that fits is fine.

-2. Press the “yogurt” button, set to “more” (display will show “boil” instead of a time), and put on the lid.
+2. Press the “yogurt” button, press the “adjust” button to set to “more” (display will show “boil” instead of a time), and put on the lid.

 3. When the Instant Pot beeps to let you know the milk is at 85°C, take the inner pot out and let it cool to below 40°C, for example in a sink filled with cold water.

-4. Stir in yogurt culture, and put the pot back into the cooker.
+4. Stir 1/16 tsp of yogurt culture, and put the pot back into the cooker.
 (Remove the milk skin on top first if desired.)

 5. Press the “yogurt” button again, set to “normal”, then set the time to 8:00 or more.
 (Do not use “less”; this is a lower temperature setting.)